 From an integration perspective, using Ephemeral Rollups is similar to writing a multi-threaded program.
 Programs can offload work to an Ephemeral Rollup session to process transactions in a low-latency, high-throughput SVM runtime.
 The SVM runtime is provisioned just-in-time, and transactions are processed by nodes from the decentralized networks of ephemeral validators.
+Ephemeral Rollups can be used with any program that targets the Solana blockchain.
+We maintain a library of common integrations for:Documentation Index

 Lifecycle of the Integration

-The lifecycle of integrating Ephemeral Rollups in your program is as follows:
+The lifecycle of integrating Ephemeral Rollups in your program is as follows:Write your program

-Write your Solana program as you normally would, using Anchor, native Rust, Bolt, C, or even assembly.
+Write your Solana program as you normally would, using Anchor, native Rust,

 Add delegation and undelegation hooks

-Accounts that are delegated can be used as writable in an Ephemeral Rollup session.
+Accounts that are delegated can be used as writable in an Ephemeral Rollup

 These public RPC endpoints are currently free and supported for development:

-Smart Router Devnet: https://devnet-rpc.magicblock.app
+Magic Router Devnet: https://devnet-router.magicblock.app

 Solana Devnet: https://api.devnet.solana.com